Robert Carlock: Awards and nominations

-In addition to winning three Emmy Awards for Outstanding Comedy Series, Carlock has been nominated for the Emmys' individual writing award three times.
+In addition to winning three Emmy Awards for Outstanding Comedy Series, Carlock has been nominated for the Emmys for writing for a comedy four times.
 He has won multiple Producers’ Guild and Writers’ Guild Awards as well as recognition from the American Film Institute.
 His work on 30 Rock also garnered Carlock a Peabody Award, a Television Critics Association Award, a GLAAD Award, a Gold Plaque from the Hugo Television Awards, a Golden Nymph from the Monaco Film and Television Festival, a Bravo A-List Award, some award that's shaped like a Calder stabile, a Comedy Central Comedy Award, and a Golden Globe.

 The following awards are categorized under the year they were announced (and not necessarily the year covered by the award ceremony).